BU-Spark/ds-boston-bpda-br-election/SCRUM/Team1_scrum_report_Oct15.md

 ### What will I be working on next?
 Up next, we will be working on the following:
 - Finishing data cleaning tasks (reconciling education and marital status codes, etc.)
-- Conducting initial analysis on two strategic questions of interest (1. *What is the grographical distribution of the Brazilian immigrant electorate/how has thischanged over time.* 2.
-TBD )
+- Conducting initial analysis on two strategic questions of interest
+    - 1. What is the grographical distribution of the Brazilian immigrant electorate/how has thischanged over time
+    - 2. TBD
 - Submitting Deliverable 1 by 10/20

 ### Have I run into any issues?
 Do I need help?